 She completed a 10-week, independent artist residency at the National Tropical Botanical Gardens, Kaua'i, Hawai'i, in 2005, following her work there as a Horticultural Intern in 2004.
 Returning to Cleveland in 2005 after the residency, she was on the quest for relevant opportunities that allowed her to pursue the dual passions of art and botany, yet in a geographical location without a year-round growing season.
 This led her to begin working in floral design and event decor production, to generate a meaningful aesthetic experience for each occasion.

 In serious pursuit of more formal training towards a career trajectory in the visual arts, Tanzanight earned her B.F.A. in Painting from the Cleveland Institute of Art in 2014.
 She took electives in drawing, photography, installation, and natural science illustration in addition to the required painting curriculum.

-She has exhibited in galleries, institutions of higher education, a perfumery boutique, a dance theater, gardens, and project spaces in Asheville, North Carolina; Akron, Cleveland, Cincinnati, and Columbus, Ohio; Hollywood, Florida; Portland and Springfield, Oregon; Augusta, Georgia; Denver, Colorado; Benicia and San Rafael, California; Woodstock, Illinois; Solomons, Maryland, and New York, New York.
-She was recently awarded "Best in Show" in the Sumi-e Painting: Traditional and Emerging Expressions exhibit at Niza Knoll Gallery in 2018.
+She has exhibited in galleries, institutions of higher education, a perfumery boutique, a dance theater, gardens, and project spaces in Ohio, Illinois, New York, Maryland, North Carolina, Georgia, Florida, Colorado, California, and Oregon.
+She was awarded "Best in Show" in the Sumi-e Painting: Traditional and Emerging Expressions exhibit at Niza Knoll Gallery in 2018.
 She was selected by American painter, Will Cotton, as the First Alternate Artist to participate in the Master Artist Residency #176 at Atlantic Center for the Arts in 2020.
 Tanzanight currently lives and works in Miami, Florida.